jameslong/vancouver/README.md

 # Vancouver

 Vancouver makes it easy to add [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) functionality to your Phoenix/Bandit server.
-Vancouver handles initialization, request validation, and offers helper functions to simplify the creation of MCP tools.
+Vancouver handles initialization, request validation, and offers helper functions to simplify the creation of MCP tools and prompts.

 ## Getting started